Stamp1t/rift-vision/README.md

 To get started with Rift Vision, please follow these steps:

 1. **Install OBSWebSocket:**
    - First, you need to download and install OBSWebSocket.
-It's a component that enables real-time communication between OBS Studio and Rift Vision.
+It's a component that enables communication between OBS Studio and Rift Vision.
 You can download it [here](https://github.com/obsproject/obs-websocket/releases).
 If you are using windows, use the "...Windows-Installer.exe"

 2. **Download Rift Vision:**
    - Next, download the Rift Vision application.
 You can download it [here](https://www.mediafire.com/file/26k4s2t33t7h1ng/Rift_Vision.zip/file)